MugunthKumar/MKNetworkKit-Swift/README.md

 ---
 This is version 3.0 of MKNetworkKit.
-Version 3 is a complete rewrite loosely based on version 2 that was released in October 2015.
+Version 3 is a complete rewrite loosely based on [version 2](https://github.com/MugunthKumar/MKNetworkKit) that was released in October 2015.

-Version 1.x of MKNetworkKit is deprecated as NSURLConnection is deprecated in iOS 9 and is not available on tvOS.

 ###Why MKNetworkKit?